Enclomiphene: Review, PCT, Side Effects, Cycle

 How do we cure low Testosterone?

-The easiest solution to this would be to go on TRT – Testosterone Replacement Therapy – where a doctor prescribes you a small amount of exogenous testosterone to mimic that of what you should be producing naturally.
+The easiest solution to this would be to go on TRT – Testosterone Replacement Therapy.
+A doctor will prescribe a small amount of exogenous testosterone to mimic what you should be producing naturally.

 Is TRT the only way?
-Doctors have concerns because TRT does come with side effects such as cardiovascular issues, prostate concerns, as well as worsening cholesterol levels (2).
+Doctors have concerns because TRT does come with side effects such as cardiovascular issues, prostate concerns, as well as worsening cholesterol levels (1).

-Enclomiphene seems to be a good option, an estrogen receptor antagonist that can promote gonadotropin-dependent testosterone secretion – bonus it’s not a steroid and you keep your natty status.
+Enclomiphene seems to be a good option, an estrogen receptor antagonist that can promote gonadotropin-dependent testosterone secretion.
+Bonus, it’s not a steroid and you keep your natty status!

 How does Enclomiphene work?